jonahminihan/blame-mcp-server/README.md

-# A Simple MCP weather Server written in TypeScript
+# A MCP Server written for finding who owns what projects

-See the [Quickstart](https://modelcontextprotocol.io/quickstart) tutorial for more information.